READ MORE OF BRIGID’S WORK

 (Image by miakievy for Fast Company)

-• The true victims of the US eviction crisis
+• The true victims of the US eviction crisis?
+Children under 5

 CNN — Kiarcia Schields, a solo parent, worked as a hospice nurse to support herself and her four children.
 When she lost child care, she lost her job and the family was evicted.
 Her children joined the the U.S. population most threatened by eviction: children under five.